Brookhaven council OKs “brunch bill” amid questions over state law

 The City Council voted Nov.
 13 to approve an amendment to its alcohol code to allow for the sale of mimosas and bloody marys at local restaurants at 11 a.m. rather than 12:30 p.m. beginning Nov.
 18. The “brunch bill” approved by the legislature this year allowed cities to vote if they wanted to allow restaurants to sell alcohol 90 minutes earlier.
 Eighty percent of Brookhaven voters approved the referendum.

 In the same amendment, the council also reiterated its Oct.
-23 vote to extend alcohol sales from midnight until 2 a.m. on Sunday nights, or early Monday morning, for nightlife venues that qualify.
+23 vote to extend alcohol sales from midnight until 2 a.m. on Sunday nights, or early Monday morning, for nightlife venues.

 The legal sale of alcohol beginning at 11 a.m. on Sundays is not in question, Balch said.